Chart Color Schemes

 North Bondi's residents boast exceedingly positive health performance metrics with very low prevalence of common health conditions across all age groups

-North Bondi shows excellent health outcomes across all age groups, with a very low prevalence of common health conditions.
-Private health cover is exceptionally high at approximately 83%, compared to 89.7% across Greater Sydney and the national average of 55.3%.
-The most prevalent medical conditions are asthma (6.0%) and mental health issues (5.3%).
+North Bondi demonstrates excellent health outcomes with a very low prevalence of common health conditions across all age groups.
+The rate of private health cover is exceptionally high at approximately 83% (8,329 people), compared to 88.6% across Greater Sydney and 55.7% nationally.
+The most prevalent medical conditions are asthma (6.0%) and mental health issues (5.3%), with 81.0% of residents reporting no medical ailments, compared to 77.6% in Greater Sydney.

 Frequently Asked Questions - Health